 Before this acquisition, Lefeng had been a wholly-owned subsidiary of Ovation, which is also partly owned by our shareholder Sequoia Capital China.
 To facilitate the acquisition, Ovation has restructured its online platform business conducted through lefeng.com, an online retail website specialized in selling cosmetics and fashion products in China, by transferring certain assets and liabilities, including domain names (which were subsequently transferred to Vipshop Information), trademarks, copyrights and employees that form part of the online platform business, to Lefeng.
 This online platform business did not historically operate on an independent basis.
 After our acquisition of Lefeng, Ovation will continue to operate its other businesses, including research, development and sales of self-branded products.
-In connection with the acquisition, we and a subsidiary of Lefeng have entered into framework supply agreements with a PRC affiliate of Ovation's proprietary brands exclusively to us for sale to consumers through vip.com, lefeng.com and other third-party websites.
-If sales of Ovation products by us to consumers through vip.com, lefeng.com and other third-party websites.
-If sales of Ovation products from Ovation to the extent of the shortfall.
+In connection with the acquisition, we and a subsidiary of Lefeng have entered into framework supply agreements with a PRC affiliate of Ovation, pursuant to which Ovation's PRC affiliate agreed to supply cosmetics, apparel, healthcare products, food and other consumer products developed under Ovation's proprietary brands exclusively to us for sale to consumers through vip.com, lefeng.com and other third-party websites.
+If sales of Ovation products by us to consumers through vip.com, lefeng.com and other third-party websites in 2014 are less than RMB900 million (US\$148.7 million), we would be required to purchase additional products from Ovation to the extent of the shortfall.
 We would be entitled to sales rebates depending on the amount of sales achieved for Ovation's proprietary brands after such sales exceeds RMB900 million (US\$148.7 million).
 These framework supply agreements were terminated by the parties thereof in January 2015.